front-end-foundations/Introduction/readme.md

 The "opposite" of block in HTML is `inline`.
 An example might be a piece of italicized text `<em>` or a link `<a>`.
 A `<div>` tag is used to create an arbitrary block element and a `<span>` tag is used to create arbitrary inline elements.

-The paragraph tag `<p>` creates a box (block) and by default has space above and below it while the italicized text (inline) does not and simply flows along with the rest of the text.
+The paragraph tag `<p>` creates a box (block) and by default has space above and below it while the italicized text is inline and simply flows along with the rest of the text.

 A `<div>` tag is a block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

+The `em` tag is an inline tag and is used to create emphasis in text.
+It is a semantic tag and should be used instead of the `i` tag which is a presentational tag.

 Try:

+1. In the inspector select the first and then the second paragraph.
+Note that the two paragraph's margin collapses (is not additive)
+2. Add a `div` tag around the second paragraph and note the difference in the inspector
+3. Use the inspector to add `padding`, `border` and `margin` to the `p` tag
-1. Use the inspector to add `padding`, `border` and `margin` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector
+4. Use the inspector to add `padding`, `border` and `margin` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector

 ### HTML and Semantics

+Semantics is the branch of linguistics and logic concerned with meaning.

-HTML tags convey _meaning_ to the content that makes up the document to help make it understandable.
+HTML semantics are the meaning of the HTML tags.
+HTML tags convey _meaning_ to the document content to make it understandable.

 Since HTML tags can be made to look anyway you want they are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.
 The proper use of HTML tags is important for accessibility and search engine optimization.

-HTML tags have _attributes_ that provide additional information about HTML elements such as the `href` in the anchor (`<a href >`) tag.

 Try: